Amy Meltzer - 2015 Award Recipient

 “I’m a classroom teacher of very young children, which means that my work takes place on a very small scale—I think about tiny details and the individual child far more than I think about the Jewish people.
 Yet my work truly embodies the vision I have for the Jewish people: that there will be educators at every step of a family’s Jewish journey doing this important work, focusing on the individual, and yes, the small details.
 Because when we each pause to ask, ‘what does this person, or this family, need to feel invited, empowered, and inspired to make Jewish practice part of their lives?,’ the Jewish people are well served.”

-Amy Meltzer has been the Lead Teacher of the Gan (Kindergarten) at Lander-Grinspoon Academy (LGA) since 2006.
-In this role, she has designed an integrated curriculum for her classroom that utilizes literacy, arts, science, and Hebrew language.
+Amy Meltzer was the Lead Teacher of the Gan (Kindergarten) at Lander-Grinspoon Academy (LGA) from 2006-2017.
+In this role, she designed an integrated curriculum for her classroom that utilized literacy, arts, science, and Hebrew language.
 She also created the first classroom blog at the school, through which she communicates with parents about children’s learning and provides them with resources to supplement their Jewish experiences, as well as videos and digital projects featuring her students.
 Ms. Meltzer has envisioned and implemented many programs for Gan families, including “Gan Opera,” in which the class creates and produces an opera, from the story, to the songs, to the sets.
 She has initiated partnerships between the Gan and other schools and organizations in the greater Northampton area.
 Ms. Meltzer has received funding to work with two local art schools to create Jewish holiday family arts programs, has led family High Holiday and Shabbat services at local synagogues, and oversees a monthly program for preschool families in partnership with PJ Library.

 Ms. Meltzer served on the Book Selection Committee of PJ Library and wrote monthly columns about Jewish parenting and Jewish children’s books for the organization.
 She has taught at numerous day schools and community schools and as an adult educator.